First, our story is that only two of our seven babies were “planned.” I say we either really suck at ONE thing…or are really good at another!

 I wish my story was less messy, but this is my story.
 Flaws and all.

-With two months left of this seventh pregnancy, we can’t say what we’ll do, I guess the best way to describe our family planning method is “wait and see.”
+I guess the best way to describe our family planning method is “wait and see.”
 This fence-riding place isn’t super comfortable, but it seems to be where we’ve landed.